See it and Sell it First at ASI Show Orlando – January 4-6, 2025. Register Now.

 Promo Companies Brace for Hurricane Helene

-Counselor Top 40 supplier Koozie Group (asi/40480), for instance, announced that it’s closing its Clearwater, FL, facilities on the evening of Wednesday, Sept.
-25. The aim is to reopen the evening of Thursday, Sept.
-26, if it’s safe to do so.
-Koozie Group noted that shipping carriers have suspended service temporarily and that mandatory evacuation notices have been issued by county officials.
+Counselor Top 40 supplier Koozie Group (asi/40480), for instance, announced that it was closing its Clearwater, FL, facilities on the evening of Wednesday, Sept.
+25. The initial aim was to reopen the evening of Thursday, Sept.
+26, but the firm pushed that out to the morning of Friday, Sept.
+27. Operations were resuming.

 hurricane

-“Our support teams, including customer service, continue to operate remotely during this time and are available to help with your questions,” the company said in a statement.
+“Our support teams, including customer service, continue to operate remotely during this time and are available to help with your questions,” the company said in a Wednesday statement.
 “Our Minnesota and Missouri facilities remain open and are operating as usual; items produced there, including calendars, Sticky Note products, chairs, blankets and bags, are not impacted.”

 The goal is to resume 24-hour service for such goods on Monday, Sept.
 30. The firm said it will inform distributors about any orders that may be impacted.
 Customers can find the most up-to-date order information by logging in to their kooziegroup.com account or via the Koozie Group Tracker.